ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

 - **batchRename.py** : Copies, then renames and resizes all images within a given directory, saving these new images in a separate directory.

 - **feedSaver.py** : Using a camera feed, it saves a specified number of frames from the feed as images, within a specified directory.
-                    Use the letter 'e' key to start saving frames from the feed, and 'ESC' to quit the stream.
+                    Use the letter `e` key to start saving frames from the feed, and `ESC` to quit the stream.
                     By default saves the images as .png, but can be changed to other image formats (ex. **.jpg**).

 ### Choosing ML parameters

-For both the Histogram of Gradients (HOG) and Support Vector Machine (SVM), there are several parameters to be chosen to optimize your integrated model.
+For both the Histogram of Oriented Gradients (HOG) and Support Vector Machine (SVM), there are several parameters to be chosen to optimize your integrated model.

 For HOG (line 131, parameter in `hog.compute()`, in **TrainHOG.cpp**):